blackscythe123/skywings/README.md

 ```
 ## Reference

-refer the skywings_whitesheet for detailed analyse and work flow.
+- Refer the skywings_whitesheet for detailed analyse and work flow

 ## Installation & Setup